Wobblyyyy/Pathfinder2/docs/05_listeners.md

 ### If you used a listener manager
-If you register a listener by using the `pathfinder#getListenerManager()`'s `bind`, your listener will automataically be updated whenever Pathfinder's `tick()` method is called.
+If you register a listener by using the `pathfinder#getListenerManager()`'s `bind`, your listener will automatically be updated whenever Pathfinder's `tick()` method is called.

 ### If you did not use a listener manager